epfl-ada/ada-2023-project-ndlmada/docs/index.md

 To gain insights into how people are remembered, we studied the data and first started by looking into the different article categories.
 Each category is a grouping of sub-categories.
 Fig.1.a is the representation of the three first sub-categories.
 We will refer to the first nodes of the category path as categories and the second nodes as sub-categories.

 <img src="graph_1.png" width="100%">
-<p style="text-align: center;font-size: 0.8em;"><span color="blue" font-style="italic"> Fig. 1 :</span> Visualisation of the first three subcategories of all articles </p>
+<p style="text-align: center;font-size: 0.8em;"><span color="blue" font-style="italic"> [Fig. 1] :</span> Visualisation of the first three subcategories of all articles </p>

 <iframe src="overall_dataset_bar.html" width="1100" height="530" frameborder="0" >enre plot</iframe>
 <p style="text-align: center;font-size: 0.8em;" font-style="italic"><span color="blue" > [Fig. 2] :</span> Distribution of the first two subcategories.</p>

 The category that interests us the most is the People one.
 To compare it with others, we need a better overview of their distribution across all articles.
 We found out that only 14.7% of the articles are about people.
-Even so, this category still represents the third most prominent category ([Fig. 2]).
+Even so, this category still represents the third most prominent category [Fig. 2].
 However, not all articles are selected as targets.
 Within target articles, around 11.5% of them are people, which is close to the article distribution.
 Looking at the paths leading to those selected targets, 25.5% of the articles visited are People, which is lower than those of non-People.
 Thislow proportion is not surprising given the distribution of People/non-People articles.
 Yet, somehow the proportion of people in paths almost doubles compared to the proportion of articles about people in Wikipedia.

 <iframe src="Pie_paths_percentages.html" width="100%" height="400px" frameborder="0" position="relative">enre plot</iframe>
-<span style="color :blue font-style="italic"> Fig. 1 :</span> Distribution of the categories.
-Each article has a path of sub-categories. a) Visualisation of the first three subcategories of all articles b) Distribution of the first two subcategories.</p>
+<span style="color :blue font-style="italic"> Fig. 3 :</span> People and non-People distribution, from left to right, within all articles, within all the paths, and within all the paths leading to a People target</p>

 ![Graphe](path_graph.png)